 How Shareholder Activism Works

-Shareholder activism is a process where investors purchase a significant stake in a company to influence the management of the company.
+Shareholder activism is a process in which investors purchase a significant stake in a company to influence the management of the company.
 When an investor builds up a large enough stake in a company, this usually opens up channels where they may discuss business proposals directly with management.

 Activist investors may also use the shareholder voting process to wield influence over a company if they believe it is mismanaged.
 This more aggressive tactic may allow activist shareholders to nominate their preferred candidates for the board of directors or have a say on a company’s management decisions.

 Activist investors typically own a relatively small percentage of shares in a company, perhaps less than 10% of a firm’s outstanding stock, so they may need to convince other shareholders to support their proposals.
-They often use the media to generate support for their campaigns, discussing their plans with CNBC, Bloomberg, The Wall Street Journal, and other outlets.
+They often use the media to generate support for their campaigns.

 Shareholder activists may also threaten lawsuits if they do not get their way, claiming that the company and its board of directors are not fulfilling their fiduciary duties to shareholders.